JW-Huh/F.nucleatum-project/README.md

 # F.nucleatum-project
-Longitudinal analysis on fecal metagenomes of IBD and non-IBD subjects in a F. nucleuatm-oriented manner
+Longitudinal analysis on fecal metagenomes of IBD and non-IBD subjects in a F. nucleuatm-oriented perspective

 # Explanation